howaboutwe/ruby-style-guide/README.md

   favor generalizing the noun over using initials (e.g., shorten `user_search` to `search`, not `us`).

+* Phrasal verbs (methods) are two words, while their noun (variable) counterparts are typically one.
+So log_in and set_up are method names, while login and setup are variable names.

 * The names of predicate methods (methods that return a boolean value) should end in a question mark.
   (i.e. `Array#empty?`).